Get the life you long for—sober.

 Hi.
 I'm Chip Somers.

 I have been on the frontlines of drug and alcohol recovery for over three decades helping people understand that their traumas, big and small, do not define them.
-I was described by Russell Brand in his book ‘Recovery’ as a "right social liability!"
+Russell Brand speaks of me in his book ‘Recovery’, saying things like "Chip taught me that it was OK to talk about my feelings, he demonstrated that it was safe to be vulnerable and he was able to validate ideas I had about how to change my habits and suggest better ones."

 Chip Somers is a successful psychotherapist with a practice in Harley Street, London.
 He has run several rehabilitation centers throughout his 33-year career.